TJURL-Lab/UniEQA/README.md

 ## Getting Started

-### installation
+### Installation

 1. Build environment

  We recommend building a standalone Conda environment for the model you want to use.
-For example if you want to use BLIP-2:
+For example, if you want to use BLIP-2:

   ```sh
   conda create -n BLIP-2 python=3.10